SCCapstone/Delta/README.md

 `py pipenv install django djangorestframework django-rest-knox`

-Here we create the 'project' not to be confused with an 'app' and then we navigate into the project folder: // is this ncessary?

-`django-admin startproject delta-web`

-or

-`py django-admin startproject delta-web`

-then

-`cd delta-web`

-// OK do we want to move the frontend installation steps here, or do we like the current layout with instructions on how to install babel and webpack?

 [TO DO: List the necessary installs DEVDEPENDENCES] // should this go in the Setup section?
 We're almost done.
 There are just a couple of important things to include.
 First Babel and its adjacent packages for backwards compatible JS; second, webpack for the bundler: